-Note: *p<0.1; **p<0.05; ***p<0.01, Calories intakes are estimated by household
+Note: *p<0.1; **p<0.05; ***p<0.01, Calories intakes are estimated by household.
+Standard errors and t-values are available upon request with the corresponding author.

 Recall that one of the aims of the paper is to develop an easy to implement indicator that can be used to establish the nutritional health of an individual.
 So, in addition to testing several endogenous measures, three exogenous production count variables were tested as well to determine if they lead to significantly different overall model estimates.
 The number of different crops produced, the number of different nutritional groups produced, and the Simpson’s index were tested using the fixed-time effects (PLM) method (Table 4).
 These main variables were significant and positive for our three endogenous variables except for production by nutritional group and Simpson’s index, which were not significant in explaining caloric intakes.
 Results for the entire model were in line with previous results across the different production count variables and thereby suggest that the most parsimonious exogenous production count indicator in a given situation should be used